RaisanenMarkus/csharp/docs/part4/part4-1.md

 Methods can contain source code in the same way as other parts of our program.
 Methods can have conditionals or loops and other methods can also be called from them.

 Let's now write a method for the Person class that determines if the person is of legal age.
-The method returns a boolean, either **true** or **false**:
+The method returns a boolean either **true** or **false**:

 ```cs
 class Person